 Manual therapy.
 Physical therapists are trained in manual (hands-on) therapy.
 Your physical therapist will gently move your muscles and joints to improve their motion, flexibility, and strength.
 These techniques can target areas that are difficult to treat on your own.
 The addition of manual therapy techniques to exercise plans has been shown to decrease pain and increase function in people with knee OA.

 Bracing.
 Compressive sleeves placed around the knee may help reduce pain and swelling.
 Devices such as realignment and off-loading braces are used to modify the forces placed on the knee.
-These braces can help "unload" certain areas of your knee and move contact to less painful areas of the joint during weight-bearing activities.
+Different braces can help reduce stress on specific areas of your knee.
+By distributing pressure to less painful areas of the joint they may allow you to do weight-bearing activities with less pain.
 Depending on your symptoms and impairments, your physical therapist will help determine which brace may be best for you.

 Activity recommendations.
 Physical therapists are trained to understand how to prescribe exercises to individuals with injuries or pain.
 Since knee OA is a progressive disease, it is important to develop a specific plan to perform enough activity to address the problem, while avoiding excessive stress on the knee joint.
 Activity must be prescribed and monitored based on the type, frequency, duration, and intensity of your condition, with adequate time allotted for rest and recovery.
 Research has shown that individuals with knee OA who walked more steps per day were less likely to develop functional problems in the future.
 Your physical therapist will consider the stage and extent of your knee OA and prescribe an individualized exercise program to address your needs and maximize the function of your knee.